-- 1. The students would have a comprehensive understanding regarding the origin of the dance form right from the myth to the different documental evidences that are available. - 2.
-The students will be able to speak about the history of the dance form and the different routes that it has taken in the process of development. - 3.
-The students will have an in depth understanding of the influence of the other dance forms to it to understand the cross cultural exchange concepts that are present. - 4.
-The students will know the life histories of the legends in their dance field and will be inspired to know about their contribution through the biographies they learnt.
+- 1. comprehensive understanding regarding the origin of the dance form right from the myth to the different documental evidences that are available. - 2. speak about the history of the dance form and the different routes that it has taken in the process of development. - 3. in depth understanding of the influence of the other dance forms to it to understand the cross cultural exchange concepts that are present. - 4. know the life histories of the legends in their dance field and will be inspired to know about their contribution through the biographies they learnt.